 Turning Point Brands Increases Common Stock Dividend

-The Board of Directors of Turning Point Brands, Inc. ("TPB”) (NYSE: TPB), a manufacturer, marketer and distributor of branded consumer products including alternative smoking accessories and consumables with active ingredients, declared a regular quarterly dividend of $0.06 per common share.
-This is a 9% increase over the regular quarterly dividend declared in November 2021.
-The dividend is payable on April 8, 2022, to shareholders of record on the close of business on March 18, 2022.
+The Board of Directors of Turning Point Brands, Inc. ("TPB”) (NYSE: TPB), a manufacturer, marketer and distributor of branded consumer products including alternative smoking accessories and consumables with active ingredients, increased the Company’s share repurchase authorization by $24.6 million to an aggregate amount of $50.0 million, including approximately $25.4 million available for repurchases under the Board’s previous authorization approved on October 25, 2021.

+The repurchase authorization permits shares to be repurchased in open market or private transactions, through block trades, and pursuant to any trading plan or other arrangements.
+The timing, manner, price and amount of any repurchases will be determined by the Company’s management in its discretion and will be subject to economic and market conditions, stock price, applicable legal requirements and other factors.
+The repurchase authorization does not obligate the Company to purchase any specific number of shares and may be suspended or discontinued at any time.

 About Turning Point Brands, Inc.